jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/mosey/index.md

 ## Description

-Tiny File Manager version 2.4.8 allows an unauthenticated remote attacker to execute arbitrary code remotely on the server.
-This is possible because the application is vulnerable to CSRF, does not properly validate files uploaded by users, and allows unauthenticated users to access uploaded files.
+Version 2.4.8 of Tiny File Manager allows an unauthenticated remote attacker to execute arbitrary code remotely on the server.
+This is possible because the application is vulnerable to CSRF, processes uploaded files server-side (instead of just returning them for download), and allows unauthenticated users to access uploaded files.

 ## Vulnerability

-This vulnerability occurs because the application is vulnerable to CSRF, does not properly validate files uploaded by users and allows unauthenticated users to access uploaded files.
-Thanks to this, an unauthenticated remote attacker can execute commands on the server.
+This vulnerability occurs because the application is vulnerable to CSRF, processes uploaded files server-side (instead of just returning them for download), and allows unauthenticated users to access uploaded files.

 ## Exploitation